Stereotypic Movement Disorder

 English

-Harvey Singer is a Neurologist and a Pediatrics provider in Baltimore, Maryland.
-Dr. Singer and is rated as an Elite provider by MediFind in the treatment of Stereotypic Movement Disorder.
-His top areas of expertise are Tourette Syndrome, Stereotypic Movement Disorder, Transient Tic Disorder, and Movement Disorders.
-Dr. Singer is currently accepting new patients.
+Harvey Singer is a Pediatrics provider practicing medicine in Baltimore, Maryland.
+Dr. Singer is rated as an Elite provider by MediFind in the treatment of Stereotypic Movement Disorder.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Tourette Syndrome, Stereotypic Movement Disorder, Transient Tic Disorder, and Movement Disorders.

 Elite in Stereotypic Movement Disorder